Abdellatif Mekki

-Biography

 Early life

 Abdellatif Mekki was born in 1962 in El Ksour.
 He holds a degree in biochemistry.
 While at university, he served as Secretary General of the student union Union Générale des Etudiants de Tunisie (UGET).

 Politics

-He was Head of the Ennahda Movement.
+He was head of the Ennahda Movement.
 As a result, he was jailed from 1991 to 2001.
 On 20 December 2011, he joined the Jebali Cabinet as Minister of Public Health.
-He is also a member of the Constituent Assembly of Tunisia.
+He was also a member of the Constituent Assembly of Tunisia.
+On August 5, 2024, a court sentenced Mekki to eight months in prison and banned him from running for election for vote buying.
+On August 27, the Administrative Court of Tunis accepted Abdellatif Mekki's appeal, allowing him to run for president in the 2024 Tunisian presidential election.